equalframework/equal-doc/docs/getting-started/configuration.md

 !!!
-About integer values
+"About integer values"
-    Properties set as integer also support the following shorthand notations (case-sensitive):
+    Properties set as integer can also hold a string that supports the following shorthand notations (case-sensitive):

+    * byte notation
+        * KB (for KiloBytes)
+        * MB (for MegaBytes)
-    * byte notation: KB (for Kibibytes), MB (for Mebibytes) and GB (for Gibibytes)
+        * GB (for GigaBytes)
     * seconds notations
         * s for seconds (default)
         * m for minutes (=60s)
         * h for hours (=60m)